jackiepurdue/paper-2019-amr-uba/manuscript.md

 Canonical is a conservative set of AMR genes and mutations that have been experimentally verified as being associated with resistance in a peer-reviewed publication.
 This is therefore slightly biased towards the organisms that have been most heavily studied.
 On the other hand, prevalence contains AMR sequences that have been detected by searching a broader set of WHO priority organism genomes from repositories such as National Center for Biotechnology Information (NCBI) for sequences similar to canonical sequences.
+This database is meant to represent the diversity of all current sequence data available to the public.
 This _in silico_ search is performed using CARD's BLAST-based Resistance Gene Identifier (RGI) tool and greatly increases the sequence diversity in CARD [@nvbyXyPe].

 However, this is still limited to a subset of all genomes currently available in central repositories like NCBI.
 If we want to thoroughly understand the evolution and spread of AMR genes we need to analyses as many genomes as possible.
-Unfortunately, the genomes in databases are largely sequenced from microbes that can be easily cultured.
+Unfortunately, the genomes in databases are largely sequenced from microbes that can be easily .
 As only a subset of microbial diversity can be cultured, this means many of our existing genomes aren't necessarily representative of the environment from which they were sampled.
 Recently, techniques have been developed that allow the recovery of genomes from metagenomic data e.g. [@DTtDOvle,@DfIRBmdF].
 As metagenomic sequencing, the direct sequencing of all DNA in a sample, doesn't require culturing these metagenome-assembled genomes (MAGs) represent a huge source of novel microbial diversity.